Antiferromagnetism and spin excitations in a two-dimensional non-Hermitian Hatano-Nelson flux model: Model

 where $\boldsymbol{N}=(N,N)$, with $N$ being the number of lattice sites and $\boldsymbol{n}=(1,1)$.

-It is instructive first to look into the properties of the non-interacting model where $U=0$.
-The easiest way to obtain the energy spectrum is to consider the two types of vertices occurring in the lattice of Fig.~\ref{Fig:Hopping}.
+The hopping processes are shown in Fig.~\ref{Fig:Hopping}.
+In this case we can consider the two types of vertices occurring in the lattice of Fig.~\ref{Fig:Hopping}.
 The bipartite lattice is generated by the blue and red vertices shown in Fig.~\ref{Fig:Vertices}.
 Thus, picturially, the $\mathcal{PT}$-symmetry is realized by exchanging two vertices ($\mathcal{P}$) and inverting the direction of the arrows ($\mathcal{T}$).
-The two type of vertices are represented by the operators,
+The two type of vertices are represented by the operators, $V_{\vec{r},\sigma}^A$ and $V_{\vec{r},\sigma}^B$.